BlueFalcon2270/linux-initial-setup/README.md

 <br><br>

 ## 📋 Script Features – Executed in order:
-### This Script Performs The Following Actions in order:

 ### 1️⃣ Change Root Password
 The script first runs a command that forces you to set a new, secure password for the root user.
 This helps protect the system from the very beginning.